-up to £85,000 per eligible person, per bank, building society or credit union.
+- up to £85,000 per eligible person, per bank, building society or credit union.

-We protect certain qualifying temporary high balances up to £1 million for up to six months from when the amount was first deposited.
+We protect certain qualifying temporary high balances up to £1 million for 6 months from when the amount was first deposited.

 You don’t need to do anything – FSCS will compensate you automatically.